Dynamics of Quantum Chiral Solitons: Discussion

-Although ferromagnetic insulators are comparatively less common, several notable examples of systems comprising ferromagnetic chains exist.
-Prototypical realizations include the $S=\tfrac{3}{2}$ ferromagnet CrNb$_3$S$_6$, extensively studied in Ref.~\cite{Shimamoto2022}, and the $S=1$ compound CsNiF$_3$~\cite{Mouritsen1984,Balucani1982,Karadamoglou2000}.
-As well as the effective \(S=\tfrac12\) chain systems such as CoNb\(_2\)O\(_6\)~\cite{Coldea2010} and CsCuCl\(_3\)~\cite{Mekata1980,Adachi1980,Nikuni1993}.
-In the latter, the absence of inversion symmetry between neighboring Cu\(^{2+}\) ions allows for a uniform DM interaction along the chain direction.
-However, the ratio of interchain to intrachain exchange is not sufficiently small to regard this material as strictly quasi-one-dimensional.
-Materials with reduced interchain coupling would provide natural platforms for realizing and exploring the solitonic behavior described in this work.
-Lastly, the $S=\tfrac{1}{2}$ chiral compound YbNi$_3$Al$_9$ has shown strong signatures of hosting solitonic physics, although an effective model has not yet been obtained~\cite{Aoki2018,WANG2025}.
+While the present work focuses on a ferromagnetic spin chain, it is natural to ask about material realizations.
+Ferromagnetic chiral-chain systems are less common than antiferromagnetic ones, but several candidate platforms are known, including CrNb$_3$S$_6$~\cite{Shimamoto2022}, CsNiF$_3$~\cite{Mouritsen1984,Balucani1982,Karadamoglou2000}, and effective $S=\tfrac12$ chain compounds such as CoNb$_2$O$_6$~\cite{Coldea2010} and CsCuCl$_3$~\cite{Adachi1980,Nikuni1993}.
+In CsCuCl$_3$, a uniform DM interaction is allowed by the lack of inversion symmetry along the chain direction, although interchain couplings are not negligible.
+Materials with weaker interchain coupling would provide particularly clean platforms for realizing the soliton-dominated regime described here.
+Another promising direction is the $S=\tfrac12$ chiral compound YbNi$_3$Al$_9$, which exhibits strong signatures of solitonic physics, although a definitive effective model is still under active development~\cite{Aoki2018,WANG2025}.

-Turning to the extension of the present work to two-dimensional (\(D = 2+1\)) systems, several studies have incorporated quantum fluctuations into baby-skyrmion excitations arising in two-dimensional generalizations of our Hamiltonian~\cite{Psaroudaki2017,Maeland2022,Haller2022,Takashima2016, Bhowmick2025,Haller2024,Petrovi2025}.
-In particular, Takashima \textit{et al.}~\cite{Takashima2016} and Haller \textit{et al.}~\cite{Haller2024} employ approaches closely related to ours: they construct skyrmion creation operators and, in the latter case, incorporate quantum fluctuations through a variational framework.
-This strategy allows them to identify renormalizations of skyrmion parameters and even to propose the existence of a skyrmion-liquid phase.

-A key challenge, however, is that—unlike the chiral-soliton physics discussed in this work—the field-induced transition between the skyrmion-crystal phase and the fully polarized state is strongly first order for the classical spin Hamiltonians known to host skyrmion crystals.
-This feature stands in sharp contrast to the one-dimensional case considered here, where the soliton density can be tuned continuously.
-As a result, one gains access to a dilute regime in which solitons move freely and appear as well-defined low-energy excitations above the fully polarized background.

-A further obstacle is the substantially greater computational complexity of two-dimensional simulations.
-For example, DMRG calculations typically require cylindrical geometries, which break translational invariance along one direction and consequently pin and localize skyrmions, complicating the analysis of their intrinsic dynamics.

-We hope that our detailed analysis of one-dimensional quantum solitons will motivate more theoretical and experimental studies of these unusual excitations.